MIT-Adaptive-Radio-Science/sigprocpython/news/quickfixes.rst

 **Fixed:**

-* Errors in the acf estimator causing failures has be fixed.
+* Errors in the acf estimator causing failures has been fixed.